sachin-droisys/fuzzy-octo-computing-machine/README.md

 4. Restore all the dependencies.

-5. Update the appsettings.json file with Authority, Service Bus & MongoDb related configuaration.
+5. Update the appsettings.json file with Authority, Service Bus & MongoDb related configuaration (mentioned in configuration section).

-6. Run the service application using F5 or command line argument.
+6. Run the API application using F5 or command line argument.

-7. Open the Postman and upload the Unit Test collection file from import option.
+7. Open the Postman and upload the Unit Test collection file using import option.

 8. Run all integration test case collection to get the test summary.